pablobascunana/flask-mongo/README.md

-# Your locations API
+# Locations API

-Your locations is a RestFull API that connect with MongoDB and allows to create users, get, save and delete locations associated to it.
+Locations is a RestFull API that connect with MongoDB and allows to create users, get, save and delete locations associated to it.
 The content of this project is only for educational purposes.

 ## How to run this project